ObjectVision/GeoDMS/README.md

 # GeoDMS
 Geographic Data & Model Software (GeoDMS) is a platform for developing Geographic Planning Support Systems.

-This folder contains the C++ and a bit of Delphi source code to compile the GeoDMS.
+Where fast generic, landuse modeling and routing algorithms are implemented in c++ and exposed through the GeoDMS scripting language.

+# Getting started

+# Compilation
 Documentation on installing and using the Geographic Data & Model Server software can be found at: http://www.geodms.nl/

 The contained code is (c) Object Vision BV, unless stated otherwise,

+# Terms of use
 This open source software; you can use, redistribute, and/or modify it under the terms of the GNU General Public License version 2 (the License) as published by the Free Software Foundation